Plants offer "protein" too

 Becoming a vegetarian isn’t only about omitting meat.
 And it’s not simply a matter of replacing meat with bread.
 Plant foods like legumes, whole grains, as well as nuts and seeds should be considered as protein source alternatives.

-Vegetarians must choose from as wide a wide variety as possible of fresh fruits and vegetables.
+Vegetarians must choose from as wide a variety as possible of fresh fruits and vegetables.
 Limiting their choices to only a few will severely limit the many nutrients needed to sustain life (including the essential amino acids).

 There are many variations of a vegetarian diet: A vegan avoids all animal-derived products including eggs, dairy products, and even honey (bees are considered animals).
 An ovo-vegetarian eats eggs.
 A lacto-vegetarian eats dairy products.
 An ovo-lacto-vegetarian consumes both dairy and eggs.
 A pescetarian is a vegetarian who eats fish and shellfish.
 A pesco-pollo vegetarian eats fish, shellfish and chicken.
 Flexitarians predominantly consume plant foods, but will occasionally have a meat or dairy source (this is also called a “plant based” diet).